levon003/levon003.github.io/_posts/2023-12-20-clear-corpus.md

 They collected 111,347 pairwise judgments on about 4793 excerpts.
 These 4793 excerpts were the result of a somewhat complex filtering process.
 The primary inclusion criteria are (1) "likelihood of being used in a 3rd–12th grade classroom" and (2) "whether or not the topic was appropriate".

 Based on the pairwise judgments, they compute readability scores for each excerpt using a [Bradley–Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model).
+(Here's a useful December 2023 preprint from Ian Hamilton, Nick Tawn, David Firth: ["The many routes to the ubiquitous Bradley-Terry model"](https://arxiv.org/abs/2312.13619))

 They appear not to have released the pairwise judgment data, which is disappointing.